8 Best Foods for Alcohol Detox

-Nutrition is critical during detox because it helps ease the symptoms of withdrawal and restore physical and mental health.
-Chronic heavy drinking impairs gut health and nutrient absorption1, so many chronic drinkers are depleted of vitamins A, B, C and E as well as calcium, magnesium, iron and zinc.
+Chronic heavy drinking impairs gut health and nutrient absorption1, so many chronic drinkers are depleted of vitamins A, B, C and E, as well as calcium, magnesium, iron and zinc.
 Eating foods to replenish these nutrients can help reduce common withdrawal symptoms like nausea, anxiety, headaches and cravings.

-It’s common to crave sweet foods when detoxing from alcohol because sugar can mimic the effect of alcohol on the brain.
+It’s common to crave sweet foods when detoxing from alcohol because, in some ways, sugar can mimic the effect of alcohol on the brain.
 While small amounts of sugar from fruit are fine, overindulging in sugary foods can contribute to withdrawal anxiety and cravings.

 If nausea or vomiting symptoms make it difficult for a person to eat solid food, fresh or frozen fruit can be blended into a smoothie that may be easier to tolerate.
 Fruits to eat during detox due to their high water and vitamin content include:

 Vegetables also have a high water content and are packed with nutrients and fiber.
 Fiber helps keep blood sugar levels steady, which reduces irritability, anxiety and cravings.
 Fiber also fuels healthy gut bacteria.
 Orange and green leafy vegetables are very rich in calcium, potassium and vitamins A, B and C.